youth activity obligation failures

 Once the activity is updated, ART will automatically send a notification to YSSU.

-YSSU will respond via ART to your notification confirming if the activity obligations failure has been initiated.
+YSSU will respond via ART to your notification confirming if the obligations failure has been initiated.

 Learn more